Dark literary speculative fiction

 A quiet imprint for books about the cage that calls itself normal.

-Prison Earth Press presents literary speculative fiction, bureaucratic horror and psychological dystopia in restrained, atmospheric editions.
+Prison Earth Press presents literary speculative fiction, bureaucratic horror, mythic dystopia and psychological dark fantasy in restrained, atmospheric editions.

 Contact